minddo/Autonomus_driving_with_voice_recognition/README.md

 # Autonomus_driving_with_voice_recognition

+In this project, you will learn that jetbots can engage human's intervention during autonomous driving.
+JetBot can autonomously drive based on the trained model, but if it encounters an unexpected situation (e.g., traffic light, intersection), it cannot respond appropriately, it requires human intervention.
+For that we used the voice command.

+In this project, a [camera](https://www.raspberrypi.org/products/camera-module-v2/) and [speaker](https://wiki.seeedstudio.com/ReSpeaker_2_Mics_Pi_HAT/) sensors were used.
+You can use a usb camera instead of a raspberry pi camera.
+Also you can use any blooth speaker

-This project enables JetBot to listen to and perform human voice commands while autonomous driving.
-The project used cameras and speaker sensors.
-If you don't have a lot of knowledge about deep learning, we believe you can easily follow
+We used Convolutional Neural Network(CNN) to train the model.
+If you don't have a lot of knowledge about deep learning, We provide enough tutorials and we believe you can easily follow

 ### Demo video